8.4.2 Vehicle Use

 a.
 University Vehicles

-Stanford's liability insurance program provides protection to authorized drivers of University vehicles.
-Stanford self-insures for collision, fire, theft and liability.
-When an accident is due to an authorized driver's negligence, the organization usually pays the first $1,000 in vehicle repair costs.
-See Guidelines for University Vehicles, Rentals, Accident Reporting and Personal Vehicles.
+Stanford's insurance program provides protection to authorized drivers of University vehicles.
+See Guidelines for University Vehicles, Rentals, Accident Reporting and Personal Vehicles, Property and Liability Insurance.

 b.
 Personal Vehicles